• Link to LinkedIn

 O

-n 17 November 2021, the European Commission presented a proposal for a regulation on deforestation-free products requiring companies to conduct due diligence to ensure that certain products placed on the EU market are not driving deforestation.
-If passed by the EU Parliament, this will come into force 2023 (at the earliest) and require companies to be compliant with specific measures 12-24 months later.
+n 17 November 2021, the European Commission presented a proposal for a regulation on deforestation-free products, requiring companies to conduct due diligence to ensure that certain products placed on the EU market are not driving deforestation.
+This laid the groundwork for the EU Deforestation Regulation.

-However, the proposal does not address the conversion of natural ecosystems beyond forests, such as grasslands, savannah, mangroves and peatland.
-A review is proposed two years after the law enters into force which would assess whether other ecosystems and commodities should be included.
+The proposal did not address the conversion of natural ecosystems beyond forests, such as grasslands, savannah, mangroves and peatland.
+A review is proposed two years after the law enters into force, which would assess whether other ecosystems and commodities should be included.

-Whilst scientists and researchers have been emphasising the need for broader ecosystem protection for decades, this has yet to be reflected in policies, legislation, and wider public discourse.
-In the summer of 2021, WWF commissioned 3Keel to undertake research to bring together disparate pieces of information and insight to raise wider awareness and build the case for the inclusion of these ecosystems in the regulation.
+In summer 2021, WWF commissioned 3Keel to undertake research to bring together disparate pieces of information and insight to raise wider awareness and build the case for the inclusion of these ecosystems in the regulation.

-Our research and analysis shows that non-forest ecosystems:
+Our research and analysis showed that non-forest ecosystems:

 • are among the most threatened – yet least protected – in the world;